jmd-dk/concept/_sources/tutorial/output_types.rst.txt

 Such snapshots are useful if you want to process the raw data using some external program.
 You can also initialize a simulation from a snapshot, instead of generating initial conditions from scratch.
-To try this, redefine the initial conditions to simply be the path to the produced snapshot:
+To try this, redefine the initial conditions to simply be the path to the snapshot produced by the simulation you just ran:

 .. code-block:: python3